qlintenFX/PE-Assignment-3-Multi-tier-architecture-in-the-cloud/README.md

 The bastion host:
 - Runs Amazon Linux 2
 - Is located in public subnet (10.0.1.0/24)
-- Has IP: 98.83.119.96
+- Has IP: [BASTION_HOST_IP]
-- Allows SSH access with the bastion-key-new.pem key
+- Allows SSH access with the bastion-key.pem key

 ### Database Query Script